ng-thu-huyen/ruby-cs308/README.md

 puts "Name of the person is : #{x}" puts "Age of the person is : #{y}"
 ```
-Similar to accessor methods, which are used to access the value of the variables, Ruby provides a way to set the values of those variables from outside of the class using setter methods, which are defined as below. \
+Similar to accessor methods, which are used to access the value of the variables, Ruby provides a way to set the values of those variables from outside of the class using setter methods.
 ```
 # define a class
 class Person